c-mandal/c-mandal.github.io/index.md

 layout: default
 ---
 ## Hello!
 I'm a fourth year undergraduate student majoring in **Computer Science** at **Berkeley**.
-I'm also pursuing the [Berkeley Certificate in Design Innovation](https://bcdi.berkeley.edu) and plan to graduate in Spring 2022.
+I'm also pursuing the [Berkeley Certificate in Design Innovation](https://bcdi.berkeley.edu).
+I'm graduating in May 2022!

-I'm interested in **backend engineering** and **data science**.
-Some new areas I'm learning more about health tech, accessibility, and search!

-I was a Software Engineering Intern at Apple for 6 months in 2021.
-Learn more about my [technical experience.](./#experience)

 In addition to coding, I love telling stories with illustration and data science.
 [Check out my projects.](./projects)